Sydney siege inquest: 22 March 2016

 "if the bomb was triggered, those inside the cafe and those attempting a rescue were not likely to survive".

 23 March 2016

 Barrister Michael Klooster happened to see Monis in the cafe shortly before the siege.
 Klooster had represented Monis in a family court appearance.
 Monis wanted to discuss a possible appeal, but Klooster was committed to appear in court.
 Klooster said Monis appeared calm and polite.

 31 March 2016

 Army advisors were concerned that the high velocity 5.56mm bullets could fragment and kill hostages.
-For close range operations like this they would have used larger but slower 9mm bullets.
+For close range operations they would have used larger but slower 9mm bullets.
 They complained about a lack of cooperation from the NSW Police.
 The army had gained substantial experience of these types of operations in Afghanistan.

 18 April 2016

 After some hours of negotiation, police withdrew their attempt to keep their actions during the siege discussed in camera.
 However, issues dealing with "methodology" would be secret.